mithunsen-int/rn-modular-app/README.md

 # React native modular app

 A simple react-native boilerplate with to kickstart a mobile application.
+Clone this repo to use the following features.

 ## Features